Don't Settle for Less in 2023: Find 25% to 40% in cost savings and cash flow improvements

 Don't Settle for Less

-SGS Maine Pointe’s private equity team agree that the single digit % savings targets set internally and accepted in board rooms are potentially too low.
+SGS Maine Pointe believes single digit percentage savings targets set internally and accepted in board rooms are potentially too low.

 We outline a path to 25-40% savings across supply chain and operations without impacting growth and resilience.